software-architecture-guild/katas-2025/README.md

 - Provide an **API** for AI Engineers to adjust and refine the grading model.
 - Populate the **Suggestions Database** in a standardized format, ensuring consistency across different solutions.

+AI Analytics will:

+- Analyze graded submissions to detect anomalies
+- Calculate Validation Quality and Performance metrics

 This approach enables the use of multiple suggestion generators simultaneously and allows for seamless replacement if any solution proves ineffective.

 ![Diagram](future_state/context_viewpoint/level3_components_ai_assistant.png)